Believe it or not, there is a positive side to this, but be careful what you wish for.

 Problem: there is no guarantee.
 I’m not saying it’s a bad idea; I think it’s great to do what you are best at and what you love.

 So, it doesn’t always work.
-It is also a way when an employer has to admit to making a mistake promoting you and can blame you in the end for being a disappointment in the job, or, what you wish for most–the informal “leadership” role may disappear when you go back to the ranks–thanks to a myriad of behind the scenes work to prove you shouldn’t have had the job in the first place.
-Most good employees do perform an informal leadership role and those shouldn’t be squandered, but they are sometimes for some else’s personal agenda.
+It is also a way when an employer has to admit to making a mistake promoting you or demoting yourself at work and can blame you in the end for being a disappointment in the job, or, what you wish for most–the informal “leadership” role may disappear when you go back to the ranks–thanks to a myriad of behind the scenes work to prove you shouldn’t have had the job in the first place.
+Most good employees do perform an informal leadership role and those shouldn’t be squandered, but they are sometimes for someone else’s personal agenda.

-Being a manager does require different skills and there are different types of managers so be careful not to leap at a promotion opportunity as many pointed out in my colleagues original blog, and I agree.
-Make sure it is what you want; the extra money, if there is any, may not be worth the headache and career move later to something more to your liking.
+Being a manager does require different skills and there are different types of managers so be careful not to leap at a promotion opportunity as many pointed out in my colleague’s original blog, and I agree.
+Make sure it is what you want; the extra money, if there is any, may not be worth the headache, and your career moves later to something more to your liking.

 To read more on this topic, especially my side, I wrote a couple of related articles you may be interested in reading: “Finding the Way Out of a Coffin That’s Nailed Shut (without removing one nail”) and its sister article, The Way Out of a Coffin That is Nailed Shut.
 Just so you see stories like these can have unhappy endings.
 Be careful and make sure you are in an environment that isn’t dysfunctional in these kinds of things.
 It takes up most of your life so don’t waste that valuable time unless it’s on something you love.